Peer reviewing scientific research

 The main purpose of the module is to provide students with an in-depth understanding and critical appreciation of publishing peer revised scientific papers.
 This key skill is necessary for academics to be able to perform effectively.
 It is the aim of this module therefore to provide MRes students with the opportunity to engage in the peer review process specifically by acting as the reviewer and the reviewee on a theoretical manuscript submission.

-This independent study based module will enable students to gain an in-depth understanding of the peer review publication process.
-Consequently, students will work closely with a supervisor to perform an initial review of a paper previously submitted (and subsequently published) research article.
-Following this review, the student will follow the paper along the peer review process.
-Consequently following discussion of their review with the supervisor, the students will be required to adequately address concerns which have been raised.
-Collectively this will mean that the student will cover a contemporary research topic in a highly focused and in-depth manner gaining a comprehensive understanding of how to prepare their own manuscripts (e.g., research proposal, dissertation) and how to evaluate the research of others.
+This independent study based module will enable students to gain an in-depth understanding of the peer review process that is involved in manuscript publication.
+Consequently, students will first work closely with their supervisor to perform an initial review of a research article in the style of an academic peer review.
+For the second part of the module students will respond to reviewer comments regarding a specific document to thoroughly address points that have been raised by the reviewer.
+Collectively this will mean that the student gains critical practice regarding how to prepare their own manuscripts (e.g.,research proposal, dissertation) and how to critically review the research of others.

 Pass: Fair understanding evident via reasonably well structured assignments however some irrelevance is present.
 Presentation of information contains several factual or interpretational errors.
-There will be somewhat limited evidence of sound critical thought and a patchy grasp of relevant study design and statistical issues.
-In addition to some ability to formulate arguments and justification there will also be only relatively limited evidence of effective problem solving
+There will be somewhat limited evidence of sound critical thought and some (but limited) grasp of relevant study design and statistical issues.
+In addition to some ability to formulate arguments and justification there will also be only relatively limited evidence of effective problem solving when addressing points raised by a reviewer.

 Merit: Some very good understanding evident via well structured and somewhat concise assignments.
 Good presentation of information which is mostly free of factual or interpretational errors.
 There will be some good evidence of critical thought as well as a good grasp of relevant study design and statistical issues.
-In addition to an ability to formulate arguments and justification there will also be evidence of some effective problem solving.
+In addition to an ability to formulate arguments and justification there will also be evidence of some effective problem solving when addressing points raised by a reviewer.

 Distinction: Detailed and comprehensive understanding evident via well structured, concise and highly focused assignments.
 Excellent presentation of information containing no factual or interpretational errors.
 Ample evidence of critical thought as well as a comprehensive grasp of relevant study design and statistical issues including their interplay.
-In addition to a clear ability to formulate robust arguments and justification there will also be an excellent demonstration of problem solving.
+In addition to a clear ability to formulate robust arguments and justification there will also be an excellent demonstration of problem solving when addressing points raised by a reviewer.

 Critically engage in the peer review research process